About the Program

 CourseMatch, which was first offered in 2014, is a subset of CSU Fully Online courses that are “sponsored” by the Chancellor’s Office.
 Prior to each enrollment cycle the CO sends a request for proposals with details on requirements for participation.
 For approved proposals, campuses agree to reserve a minimum of 10 seats for host students and open enrollment on a date set by the Chancellor's Office.
 Only asynchronous GE or high demand major/non-GE courses are considered.
 Because the CO provides funding to reserve capacity in CourseMatch courses, the host student enrollments are not counted towards FTES calculations.

 All courses offered in a fully online delivery mode are included in CSU Fully Online.
 Campuses are responsible for identifying and coding online courses to ensure courses appear on the schedule and in the enrollment portal.
-GE and high demand major/no-GE courses may be eligible for inclusion in CourseMatch.
+GE and high demand major/non-GE courses may be eligible for inclusion in CourseMatch.

 Campuses designate a staff or administrator who is responsible for working with faculty to collect submissions and required information to complete and submit the CourseMatch Candidate Form.
 The approval workflow will notify the submitter when courses have been approved.
 The workflow approval will include the campus designated approvers required in advance of publishing courses.